MercyCare is only made possible by the strength, passion and shared values our employees and volunteers bring each day.

 Prior to joining MercyCare, Martin held senior management roles with DHL Worldwide Express, Sydney Ports Corporation and Automotive Holdings Group.
 His extensive experience has seen him in roles around the world, including Sydney, Singapore and Germany.

 Martin has also previously held a non-executive Director role with Rocky Bay to support the organisation through the implementation of the National Disability Insurance Scheme.

 Starting out as a Paramedic, Phil went on to build a strong healthcare career having held clinical, operational and senior leadership roles during his 14 years with St John Ambulance.

 He holds post-graduate qualifications in health leadership and emergency management and is also a graduate of the Institute of Company Directors, having previously served in a number of governance roles.

-Joining MercyCare in mid-2019 as General Manager of Residential Aged Care, in 2021 Phil stepped into the role of Executive Director of Aged Care and Disability Services where he will focus on building a connected and supported team who strive to provide the best possible care to service users.
+Joining MercyCare in mid-2019 as General Manager of Residential Aged Care, in 2021 Phil stepped into the role of Executive Director of Aged Care Services where he will focus on building a connected and supported team who strive to provide the best possible care to service users.

 Jennie has worked in the Community Services Sector for more than 25 years predominantly with Children, Youth and Families as well as the Disability and Mental Health sectors.
 Jennie was previously the State Director for Life Without Barriers and the Executive Director for Service Delivery at YMCA WA.
 Jennie has considerable Executive management experience and has sat on a number of key Community Sector Boards.
 Jennie brings a strong values and person – centred approach and is passionate in supporting vulnerable people to become active members of their community.